CjDave/MatrixCalculator207/README.md

 ```

 <div align="center"><strong>storeMatrixData(int x, int y, buttonsStruct* store, char * text, int colour)</strong> </div><br>
-<p>This function when called takes in parameters for drawing a text like the x and y location the text size and wheter or not the text should be on aline or not.
-I decided to put all this in function because to write a text takes up a number lines so this functions simplifies that</p>
+<p>This function when called takes in parameters for drawing a button and stores its data in a struct.
+As explained earlier we are going to store the text of a button and its location along with the button itself in a struct.
+In this function we are going to pass in the struct by refernce and then store the values and initialize the button using a pointer.
+As with the first function this is done to avoid writing the same thing everytime as the procces is used often throughout the code. </p>

 ``` java
 /* This function stores the data of the matrix cell and then displays it